waywardphilosopher/parami/src/data/blog/Capstone/2026-09-08-session-3-getting-into-shape.md

 ## **Discussion of Ideas**

 We'll talk about these in the main group.
+I'm particularly interested in the projects that you admire.

 ## **Breakout Rooms**